benitomartin/rag-llama-deeplake/README.md

     <img src="https://www.peru.travel/contenido/general/imagen/en/430/1.1/portada%20llamas,%20alpacas%20y%20vicu%C3%B1as.jpg" width="500" height="400"/>
 </p>

 This repository hosts a full Q&A pipeline using llama index framework and Deeplake as vector database.
 The data used are Harry Potter books that have been extracted from **[Kaggle](https://www.kaggle.com/datasets/hinepo/harry-potter-books-in-pdf-1-7)**.
-For the following pipeline only 2 books where used due to memory and API KEY tokens limitations.
+For the following pipeline only 2 books were used due to memory and API KEY tokens limitations.

 The main steps taken to build the RAG pipeline can be summarize as follows (a basic RAG Pipeline is performed after text cleaning):